-In addition, during the Games Period, the IPC had an agreement with the Japan Government to receive intelligence and information from law enforcement, including Customs.
-This collaboration worked well, and the IO Team was informed that the IPC had received such information and what necessary steps were taken to follow up
+In addition, during the Games Period, the IPC had an agreement with the Japan Government to receive intelligence and information from Japanese Authorities.
+This collaboration worked well, and the IO Team was informed that the IPC had received such information and what necessary steps were taken to follow up.